zcash/lightwalletd/docs/darksidewalletd.md

 Lightwalletd and most dependencies of lightwalletd, including Go version 1.11 or later, but not zcashd.
-Since Darksidewalletd mocks zcashd, it can run standalone and does use zcashd to get blocks or send and receive transactions.
+Since Darksidewalletd mocks zcashd, it can run standalone and does not use zcashd to get blocks or send and receive transactions.

 For the tutorial the `grpcurl` tool is needed to call the `darksidewalletd` gRPC API.